Connect with others who understand.

 How Does PBC Stage Affect Life Expectancy and Prognosis?

-There are four stages of PBC.
-Stages 1 and 2 are early stages of PBC that are characterized by inflammation and fibrosis (tissue stiffening caused by scarring) in the area around the portal vein.
-Stage 3 is characterized by changes in the structure of the liver caused by scarring.
-Stage 4 is characterized by cirrhosis — severe liver scarring that can lead to liver failure.
-Doctors may use your PBC stage, in addition to other factors of your PBC and overall health, when predicting your outcome and deciding on your treatment plan.
+PBC is an autoimmune condition that can gradually get worse.
+It can progress through four stages.
+Stages 1 and 2 are early stages of PBC, when you have inflammation and fibrosis (thickened tissue caused by scarring) in the area around the portal vein (a vein that carries blood to your liver).
+Stage 3 is defined by changes in the structure of the liver from scarring.
+Stage 4 is characterized by cirrhosis — severe liver scarring that can lead to liver damage and liver failure.

 How Can Liver Function Tests Predict Life Expectancy and Prognosis?